invibeme/slate/source/includes/_ocr_web.md

 ##Image quality requirements

-Below are the details about the expected external image quality and size for successful document image processing using our API:
+Below are the details about the expected external image quality and size for successful document image processing using our OCR API:

 * The document should be completely inside the image, not touching the edges.
 * The background should be contrast to the document (i.e. not white on white, or black on black, otherwise we cannot detect the document).